-- Original or substitute task is to be completed a zero will be recorded for the original task and the student will be required to complete the original task or a substitute task.
-Once completed, the mark gained for this task will replace the zero.
-If not competed, the zero mark remains. - Awarded mark remains the student's performance in the assessment task may be considered unaffected.
-In this case, the student's original result in the task will remain as marked. - Maintain rank applied to task in exceptional circumstances, where undertaking an alternative task is not possible, the Head Teacher Stage 6 in consultation with the relevant Faculty Head Teacher, may determine that the student's relative assessment rank be maintained.
-This will be calculated at the end of the entire assessment period.
-This calculated mark would then replace the zero awarded at the time of the scheduled task.
+- 1. Original or substitute task is to be completed - Student receives the mark from the catch-up task and no penalty is applied. - 2.
+Awarded mark remains the student's performance in the assessment task may be considered unaffected.
+In this case, the student's original result in the task will remain as marked. - 3.
+Maintain rank applied to task in exceptional circumstances, where undertaking an alternative task is not possible, the Head Teacher Stage 6 in consultation with the relevant Faculty Head Teacher, may determine that an estimate be applied for the student.
+This calculated mark would be based on the student's relative assessment rank and should be calculated based on like assessments and/or outcomes.